AltoLabs/process_docs/docs/contributing.md

 As an example, Javascript is camelCase with four-space tabs; python is snake_case with four-space tabs, and so on.

+If possible, keep lines to 80 characters or less.
+A little more is OK; if it is more than 100 characters figure out a cleaner way to write that line.

 ### Branching